brege/brege.org/content/post/the-flavor-network/index.md

 or open an issue on [GitHub](https://github.com/brege/flavor-project/issues)!

-[^3]: When *What to Drink* has been parsed and merged with the network, the latter link in the recipe site should become much more robust.
+[^3]: When *What to Drink* has been parsed and merged with the network, the latter link in the recipe site list should become much more robust.
 How fun!